collectanos/Russbear-ciphpers/README.md

    - If the number of digits exceeds the number of letters, the suffix `--` is added.
    - If the number of letters and digits is equal, the suffix `+-` is added.

-The **4F cipher** is designed for simplicity and serves as a foundation for exploring more complex encryption techniques.
+The **4F cipher** supports Unicode and is designed for simplicity, serving as a foundation for exploring more complex encryption techniques.